wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/finance-unified-customer-profile/includes/4-edit-details.md

 	> [!div class="mx-imgBorder"]
 	> [![Screenshot of the delete icon to delete the relationship.](../media/delete-relationship.png)](../media/delete-relationship.png#lightbox)

-Congratulations, you have now added, edited, and deleted life moments, groups, group financial holdings, and relationships in the Unified customer profile application.
+Congratulations, you've now added, edited, and deleted life moments, groups, group financial holdings, and relationships in the Unified customer profile application.